Leadership Courses

 Excellent preparation for success in Bronze Medallion.
 Participants develop problem-solving and decision-making skills individually and in partners.
 Candidates learn CPR and develop the lifesaving skills needed to save yourself and others.

-Bronze Medallion & Emergency First Aid
+Bronze Medallion & Basic Workplace First Aid

 Prerequisite: Minimum 13 years of age or Bronze Star Certification